localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 [nodemon] watching path(s): *.*
 [nodemon] watching extensions: ts,js,json
 [nodemon] starting `node --loader ts-node/esm src/index.ts`
-(node:26191) ExperimentalWarning: Custom ESM Loaders is an experimental feature.
-This feature could change at any time (Use `node --trace-warnings ...` to show where the warning was created) App Running on http://localhost:8080
+(Use `node --trace-warnings ...` to show where the warning was created) App Running on http://localhost:8080